WellingtonEat & Drink

 While the selection will often change, you’ll usually find classics like pain au chocolate, or variations of the in-vogue ‘cube’ — a beautiful square of pastry piped with a creamy filling.
 Take note of the almond croissants.
 Each almond has been carefully placed upright, rather than the usual presentation of laying them flat.
 Why?
 “To make it more beautiful,” says Blair.

 Glou Glou (pronounced ‘glue glue’) is a French onomatopoeia.
-It translates to ‘glug glug’, reflecting the sound of a drink (usually wine) being poured, and it being gulped down by the drinker.
-The team wanted something that would make sense for both a café and a wine bar — a plan that’s in the pipeline for Glou Glou.
+It translates to ‘glug glug’, reflecting the sound of a drink being poured and gulped down by a drinker.
+Since Glou Glou serves coffee by day and wine by night, the name works well for all visitors.

 It’s hard to believe that the light-filled space that the café occupies was once a hallway.
 Part of The Exchange, it’s a co-working, events, retail, and hospitality space.
 With its street front spot, Glou Glou welcomes you into a building with pops of green and warm woods.